cloudFPGA/cFDK/DOC/FMC/general.md

 ## Overview

-The FMC is the core of the cloudFPGA Shell-(Middleware-)Role-Architecture.
+The FMC is the core of the cloudFPGA Shell-Role-Architecture.

 Its tasks and responsibilities are sometimes complex and depend on the current situation and environment.